jaxrtech/finopsis-ionic/README.md

 # Finposis

-An app to showcase the Barchart API platform in a clean, look on mobile.
+An app to showcase the Barchart API platform with a clean look on mobile.

 *Currently a work in progress.*